TechTotie/system_programming/reciprocal/README.md

 It tells the compiler to enable anything mentioned in between the macro `#ifdef __cplusplus` and `#endif`

-Adding `'extern "C" {'` will treat the code following this as C code until it encounters corresponding `'}'`.
+Adding `extern "C" {` will treat the code following this as C code until it encounters corresponding `}`.

 ### assert